WRVQ

 WRVQ (94.5 FM "Q94") is a commercial radio station licensed to Richmond, Virginia, and serving Central Virginia.
-WRVQ is owned and operated by Audacy, Inc. It airs a Top 40 (CHR) radio format.
+WRVQ is owned and operated by Audacy, Inc. It airs a contemporary hit radio format.
 The syndicated Elvis Duran show from former sister station WHTZ in New York City is heard in morning drive time.
 The studios and offices are located just north of Richmond city limits on Basie Road in unincorporated Henrico County, Virginia.

 WRVQ's transmitter is on WRVA Road in Henrico, co-located with the towers for sister station WRVA 1140 AM.
 WRVQ has an unusually high effective radiated power (ERP) of 200,000 watts.
 It broadcasts in the HD Radio hybrid format.
 The HD2 digital subchannel carries the sports radio programming of sister station WRNL 910 AM.

 History

 Early years as WRVB, WRVA-FM

 On August 10, 1948, the station signed on as WRVB.
 It was the FM counterpart to WRVA.
 WRVA and WRVB were owned by a tobacco company, Larus & Brother, with studios in the Hotel Richmond.
 WRVB had an effective radiated power of 25,000 watts, mostly simulcasting WRVA, including the line-up of CBS Radio Network dramas, comedies, sports and news, during the "Golden Age of Radio."

 In 1956, Larus & Brother signed on WRVA-TV (now WWBT).
 At the same time, the FM call sign was switched to WRVA-FM.
 When the TV station became an NBC network affiliate, WRVA-AM-FM switched to the NBC Radio Network as well.